aws-samples/amazon-mq-workshop/labs/lab-1.md

-# Lab 1: Set-Up the Broker
+# Lab 1: Set-Up the Broker (Optional)

+> As we already created the Amazon MQ broker for our workshop in our [lab setup](/labs/lab-setup.md), this lab is optional.
+It guides you through the steps necessary, to create a new Amazon MQ broker.

 In this lab you will create the Amazon MQ broker we will use during the workshop.